Conduct business globally using advanced currency management features to support international subsidiaries, vendors, and customers

 Unrealized Gains and Losses Adjustments

-Acumatica can compute and create adjusting entries for unrealized gains and losses associated with AP liabilities and AR assets recorded in foreign currencies.
-Before closing the financial period, you can run the unrealized gain and loss calculation process to prepare auto-reversing entries in the GL for all open documents recorded in foreign currencies.
+Create adjusting entries for unrealized currency exchange gains and losses.
+Automatically prepare auto-reversing entries in the GL for all open documents recorded in foreign currencies.

 Financial Statement Translation

-Acumatica provides financial statement translations so you can manage subsidiaries that operate in a foreign currency or submit your financial statements in a foreign currency.
-You can define the appropriate rules for translating GL account balances and Acumatica will perform the translation of the trial balance into a foreign currency following FASB-52 standards.
-Translation gains and losses are automatically calculated.
-You can automate the consolidation of financial statements from multiple subsidiaries by using this functionality in combination with the consolidation features in the GL module.
+Manage subsidiaries operating in a foreign currency or prepare your financial statements in a foreign currency – translation of the trial balance follows FASB-52 standards.
+Automatically calculate translation gains and losses.
+Automate the consolidation of financial statements from multiple subsidiaries in combination with the GL module.